yahayuta/comrade/README.md

 - **New Terrain**: Update `MapData.java` and `drawMap()` method

 ## 🎮 Game Mechanics

+### Enemy Movement Patterns
+- **Straight Down**: Enemies move directly downward from the top
+- **Straight Right/Left**: Enemies enter from the left or right and move horizontally
+- **Zigzag**: Enemies move in a zigzag pattern, changing direction periodically
+- **Circle**: Enemies move in a circular path while descending
+- **Dive**: Enemies dive toward the center of the screen after reaching a certain height
+- **Hover**: Enemies hover horizontally, occasionally changing direction and jittering vertically

 ### Scoring System
 - **Regular Enemy**: 100 points